Galleries and Gallery Events, Boulder County, Colorado

 VOSS Art + Home

 1537 Pearl St., 720-460-0463; www.exclusivelyvoss.com.
-VOSS is a “lifestyle store” that offers everything needed to make a house a home, like original art, unique furniture and accessories from around the world.
-Many products are handmade from recycled or found materials, and the inventory changes daily.
+“Lifestyle store” offers everything needed to make a house a home.
+Many products are handmade from recycled or found materials.

 The Walnut Gallery